Nell Fairfax: Storylines

 Jai Sharma (Chris Bisson) meets Nell at a NA meeting in the village hall.
 Jai is shocked by Nell's resemblance and similar story to his ex-girlfriend Holly Barton (Sophie Powles), who died of a drug overdose the previous year.
 After the meeting, Nell thanks Jai for being encouraging, and he offers Nell his coat when he notices her shivering.
 He finds out that Nell has taken his wallet and confronts her.
 After she gives it back, Jai takes Nell out for lunch and they talk.
 The following day, Nell tracks Jai down and asks to borrow money, but Jai refuses as he cannot trust her.
 Weeks later, Nell reaches out to Jai after being hospitalised from an overdose.
 Jai collects her from the hospital and allows her to stay at his home.
 Jai's sister Priya Sharma (Fiona Wade) is not happy about this as she is worried about Nell being around her daughter Amba Metcalfe (Ava Jayasinghe), so Nell leaves.
 Jai offers Nell a job and to pay for her to stay at a B&B, which she accepts after he tells her that he wants to help her as he could not help Holly.

-Nell finds Jai's daughter Eliza Sharma (Kyrena Robinson) alone and takes her her to the factory, which infuriates her mother Megan Macey (Gaynor Faye) as she believes that Nell abducted the baby.
+Nell finds Jai's daughter Eliza Sharma (Kyrena Robinson) alone and takes her to the factory, which infuriates her mother Megan Macey (Gaynor Faye) as she believes that Nell abducted the baby.
 Jai talks to Nell and she reveals that she has a daughter, Rosie, who was taken into care due to her drug addiction, and that she had taken Eliza as she did not want social services to take her away from Jai for being on her own.
 Jai and Nell begin a relationship, which is disapproved of by Jai's friends and family.
 Megan initially bans Jai from seeing Nell but later changes her mind.
 Jai invites Nell to live with him again after he finds her slitting her wrists.
 Nell overhears Jai telling Holly's mother Moira Barton (Natalie J. Robb) that she has baggage, not leaving that he had told her how much he loves Nell, and tries to leave Emmerdale, but she changes her mind and they make up.
 Jai is proud of Nell when she contacts social services to see Rose again, but she later tells him that she has been told that Rose has died.
 Nell takes Jai to a funeral, which she says is Rose's, but they watch from a distance and Nell does not talk to anyone there.